 Royal Enfield Continental GT 650 draws its power from the recently unveiled 650cc, twin-cylinder motor; India debut happened at Rider Mania

 Royal Enfield has been eyeing to take on Harley Davidson for quite some time, and the company unveiled its 650 twins at the 2017 EICMA show in Milan, Italy.
 The two bikes are Continental GT 650 and Interceptor 650.
 They had also been showcased to the RE community at the Rider Mania festival.

 The Royal Enfield Continental GT 650 resembles the now-defunct 535cc model in terms of design.
 With its unveiling, the bike is now the flagship model from the Indian retro motorcycle manufacturer and has set high hopes in the market.
 Royal Enfield has long been mulling over a motorcycle that would take on the upmarket foreign manufacturers.

 This would not only up the company’s image but also divert the attention from the mid-size category the oldest motorcycle brand in continuous production expertises in.The motorcycle will be vying for the top spot against the likes of the mighty Harley Davidson Street 750 with a predictably mouth-watering price tag.

 The discontinued RE Continental GT received power from a 535cc engine and kicked out 29.10 bhp of peak power.
-The power and torque figures of the GT 650 top it all by a huge margin, as it is squarely aimed at the Harley Davidson Street 750 that belts out 47 bhp.
+The power and torque figures of the GT 650 though top it all by a huge margin, as it is squarely aimed at the Harley Davidson Street 750 that belts out 47 bhp.
 The production for this motorcycle will begin soon at Royal Enfield’s new Vallam Vadagal plant near Oragadam in Tamil Nadu.

 The production will be ramped up in phased manner and the retro motorcycle will reach all 750 showrooms of RE across India by the end of next year.
 Here we take a look at the known facts of the Royal Enfield Continental GT 650 motorcycle: